zjffun/brand-name-spell-checker/README.md

 ### Personal dictionary documents

 **name-spell-checker** does not support flags applying to those words.
-Because it rarely used for name detection
+Because it rarely used for check name.

 Personal dictionaries are not intertwined with affix document.
 They define new words and words to forbid.